pingram3030/chef-rl/docs/savoury/greek_chicken.md

 ## Method

-1. Melt butter and add all non chicken ingredients
+1. Melt butter and add all non-chicken ingredients.
 1. Place chicken pieces in the baking dish and baste with the good stuff.
 1. Cook in a hot oven (240-250) for 10-15 minutes and re-baste - Temp varies depending on oven and time varies depending on thickness of chicken.